 Finding the Perfect Balance Between UX and UI Design

-Mckenzie Holder • December 17, 2021
+mckenziealisonholder • December 17, 2021

 Having a user-friendly website is the best first impression that a potential user has when interacting with a product or service.
 An easy-to-use site makes the initial beginning process easier and stress-free.
-Here are a few ideas on how you can have the best of both user and business goals, especially when updating your company site.
+Here are a few ideas on how you can have the best of both user and business goals, especially when updating your company site .

 What is the difference between UI and UX design?